n0rsejack/Infosec-Resources/README.md

 ### Note

 Disclaimer, I do not support, encourage, partake, or condone hacking, attacking or targeting users of any kind.
-This information is clearly meant to help cybersecurity teams in doing their jobs and learning skills necessary for Redteam/Blueteam activities.
+This information is clearly meant to help cybersecurity teams do their jobs and learn skills necessary for Redteam/Blueteam activities.

 ### [Back to top](https://github.com/n0rsejack/Infosec-Resources/blob/master/README.md#my-infosec-resources)